 All joking aside, you can start sliding downhill very quickly.
 This is when you need to call your doctor.
 Your doctor is very used to dealing with this issue and is more than happy to help you get through this rough spot.
 Don’t be proud – let him.
 If you tend to be the type of person who neglects your own needs, just remind yourself that your baby needs you to take care of his/her Momma.
 Sneaky, huh?

 A note to partners (send this to your SO…):

 Hey, I have a favor to ask.
 After your lady gives birth, things are gonna be a little crazy at first.
 You can help her out immensely by doing two simple things for her every morning.
 She’s going to be pretty tired and probably in some pain for a little while.
 So before you leave for work, please:

 - Take the baby for 30 minutes so she can shower, dress, dry her hair, blah blah blah.
 This will make her feel like a human.
 Don’t wait for her to ask; you take the initiative.

 - Help her get some breakfast.
 Maybe you make some eggs for her or maybe just run out and get an Egg McMuffin.
 Doesn’t matter.
 Just help her eat.
 You see, her brain isn’t firing on all cylinders right now, so it’s hard to think about complex things like feeding herself.
-If she’s nursing, she’s gonna be super hungry!
+If she’s nursing, she’s gonna be super hungry (and thirsty)!
 But don’t worry, breastfeeding is helping burn mad calories so she’ll drop that baby weight pretty quickly (I can’t believe you would even bring that up at a time like this, man, you are so shallow ;-))